 As with most vegetables the best way to store fresh chilli peppers is to keep them in a cold dark place.

-How long can you keep fresh chillies in the fridge?
+Should you keep chillies in the fridge?

+When it comes to how long do chillies keep in the fridge, the answer is that it depends!
 You can usually keep fresh chillies for 7 days in the fridge.
 To store chillies properly in the fridge, keep them in the salad chiller in a bag or plastic container.
 If any of the chillies have damage marks on them remove them, or you wil reduce the life of those you are storing next to them.

 Final words on How to Store Chillies